Ismail Kadare: English translations

+Albanian

-The complete works (other than the essays, poetry, and short stories) of Ismail Kadare were published by Fayard, simultaneously in French and Albanian, between 1993 and 2004.
-Kadare's original Albanian language works have been published exclusively by Onufri Publishing House since 1996, as single works or entire sets.
+Kadare's complete works (other than essays, poetry, and short stories) were published by Fayard, simultaneously in French and Albanian, between 1993 and 2004.
+His original Albanian-language works have been published exclusively by Onufri Publishing House since 1996, as single works or entire sets.
 Published in 2009, the set of complete works constituted 20 volumes.

 The dates of publication given here are those of the first publication in Albanian, unless stated otherwise.